• Account

 The problem with so many people wanting to start niche sites is that they want to jump straight to step #3, without educating themselves first.

-The reality is, being successful with a niche site is difficult, and most people who try fail to see the success they want.
+The reality is that being successful with a niche site is difficult.
+Most people who try fail to see the success they want.
 However, if you build up your base of skills and confidence first, you’re more likely to have success later on.

 There is a caveat, though.
 A niche site can be a fantastic training ground to help you build this skill set.
 So I’m not opposed to people wanting to pursue freelancing, build a dedicated website for those services, and then also build a niche site on the side to slowly improve their online chops.